LBannenberg/magento2-rest-api-logger/README.md

 ## Goal
 Get logging visibility on the use of the Magento REST API:
-* Which requests are made, by which IP & user agent
+* Which requests are made, by which IP & user agent, to what endpoints?
-* Response code & status
-* Request & Response payloads
+* What is in those requests?
+* What are they getting as responses?

 At HYPR we have found this very useful for settling arguments with external integrators: "no, we can see that you sent *this* data".

 ## IMPORTANT!
 Improper use of logging can expose security- and personally-sensitive data.

 This module is a "power tool" for debugging API issues, it is not entirely possible to prevent this.
 Being careful what you log is YOUR responsibility.
 Setting this module to "always on" is not a good idea.

 The module has several filters that allow you to narrow down the scope of what you're logging.